Moderate deviations for systems of slow-fast stochastic reaction-diffusion equations: A priori bounds for the solution of the controlled system

-and the proof is complete.\end{proof} \begin{rem} Due to the presence of the stochastic controls $u$, we can only prove uniform estimates for the fast process $Y^{\epsilon,u}$ in $L^p([0,T];\h)$ for $p\leq 2$.
+\begin{rem} Due to the presence of the stochastic controls $u$, we can only prove uniform estimates for the fast process $Y^{\epsilon,u}$ in $L^p([0,T];\h)$ for $p\leq 2$.
 This limitation is also reflected in the choice of the growth exponent $\nu<1/2$ in Hypothesis \ref{A3a}. \end{rem} Using Lemma \ref{Yprebnd}, we can prove the following a priori bounds for $(X^{\epsilon,u}, Y^{\epsilon,u})$ by means of the Gr\"onwall inequality.

 \begin{prop} Let $T<\infty$ and $\nu\in(0,1/2)$ be as in Hypothesis \ref{A3a}.
 In both Regimes $1$ and $2$, there exists $\epsilon_0>0$ and a constant $C>0$, independent of $\epsilon$, such that

 and

 Moreover, for any $\rho\in(1/2,1)$ and $\epsilon$ sufficiently small, there exists a positive constant $C$, independent of $\epsilon$, such that